I'm for You

 "I'm For You" is a song by contemporary Christian singer tobyMac from his third album, Portable Sounds.
 It was released as a radio single for the album in 2007.

 Release

 "I'm For You" reached No. 1 on R&R's Christian Hit Radio Chart and stayed for 8 weeks and was the third most-played song on Christian CHR radio stations in 2007.
 It also reached No. 2 on Billboards Hot Christian Songs chart, and No. 10 on R&R's Christian AC Chart.

-Trivia
+Use in media

 "I'm For You" was featured in the video game Thrillville: Off the Rails.